andrewatts85/wp-notes/how-to-setup-dynamic-wordpress-menus.md

 </nav>
 ```

-You can set up as many menu locations as you like within the same function.
+You can set up as many menu locations as you like within the same function:
 ```php
 function university_features() {
   register_nav_menu('headerMenuLocation', 'Header Menu Location');